JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7907 days**.

-And here is a just a random fact -  **It would take 29 million years for a car travelling 100 miles per hour to reach the nearest star**.
+And here is a just a random fact -  **The Liberty Bell was the first mechanical slot machine, which was invented by Charles Fey, a car mechanic in 1895.**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)